apache/spark/docs/howto/operator.rst

 Use the :class:`~airflow.contrib.operators.gcp_function_operator.GcfFunctionDeployOperator`
 to deploy a function from Google Cloud Functions.

-The examples below use Airflow variables defined in order to show various variants and combinations of default_args you can use.
+The following examples of Airflow variables show various variants and combinations of default_args that you can use.
 The variables are defined as follows:

 .. literalinclude:: ../../airflow/contrib/example_dags/example_gcp_function_deploy_delete.py
     :language: python
     :start-after: [START howto_operator_gcf_deploy_variables]
     :end-before: [END howto_operator_gcf_deploy_variables]

-With those variables one can define body of the request:
+With those variables you can define the body of the request:

 .. literalinclude:: ../../airflow/contrib/example_dags/example_gcp_function_deploy_delete.py
     :language: python
     :start-after: [START howto_operator_gcf_deploy_body]
     :end-before: [END howto_operator_gcf_deploy_body]

-The default_args dictionary when you create DAG can be used to pass body and other
+When you create a DAG, the default_args dictionary can be used to pass the body and other arguments:
-arguments:

 .. literalinclude:: ../../airflow/contrib/example_dags/example_gcp_function_deploy_delete.py
     :language: python
     :start-after: [START howto_operator_gcf_deploy_args]
     :end-before: [END howto_operator_gcf_deploy_args]

-Note that the neither the body nor default args are complete in the above examples.
+Note that the neither the body nor the default args are complete in the above examples.
-Depending on the variables set there might be different variants on how to pass source code related fields.
-Currently you can pass either `sourceArchiveUrl`, `sourceRepository` or `sourceUploadUrl` as described in `CloudFunction API specification <https://cloud.google.com/functions/docs/reference/rest/v1/projects.locations.functions#CloudFunction>`_.
+Depending on the set variables, there might be different variants on how to pass source code related fields.
+Currently, you can pass either sourceArchiveUrl, sourceRepository or sourceUploadUrl as described in the
+`CloudFunction API specification <https://cloud.google.com/functions/docs/reference/rest/v1/projects.locations.functions#CloudFunction>`_.
-Additionally default_args might contain `zip_path` parameter to run extra step of uploading the source code before deploying it.
-In the last case you also need to provide an empty `sourceUploadUrl` parameter in the body.
+Additionally, default_args might contain zip_path parameter to run the extra step of uploading the source code before deploying it.
+In the last case, you also need to provide an empty `sourceUploadUrl` parameter in the body.

-Example logic of setting the source code related fields based on variables defined above is shown here:
+Based on the variables defined above, example logic of setting the source code related fields is shown here:

 .. literalinclude:: ../../airflow/contrib/example_dags/example_gcp_function_deploy_delete.py
     :language: python